-The gas is a severe irritant, and will cause major discomfort when it comes into contact with skin.
-This includes a burning pain, blistering and reddening.
+The gas is a severe irritant and will cause major discomfort when it comes into contact with skin.
+This includes burning pain, blistering and reddening.
 Liquid chlorine can cause injuries similar to those associated with frostbite.

-You may also feel a burning sensation in nose, eyes, throat and chest, caused by inhaling the chlorine gas or liquid chlorine.
+You may also feel a burning sensation in the nose, eyes, throat, and chest, caused by inhaling the chlorine gas or liquid chlorine.
 Inhaling chlorine gas can cause fluid to build up in the lungs if it remains unchecked for too long.